What is the difference between 2D, 3D, 4D, HD, and 5D Imaging?

 Will you be able to tell if the baby is a girl or boy?

 Yes, and gender determination is included in all our packages.
 We can determine gender starting at 14 weeks.

 Yes, you can receive a free heartbeat bear or $10 off any of our Keepsake packages.

 What if my baby is hiding and I don't get good pictures?

 Anticipation Ultrasound offers a See Your Baby Guarantee!
 If your baby is hiding, come back another day for free!

 Do I need to have a full bladder?

 No, a full bladder is not necessary, but being well-hydrated increases the transparency of the amniotic fluid which greatly affects the clarity of the images.
-If you want to maximize the likelihood of getting great images, drink plenty of water for the 2 or 3 days before your appointment.
+If you want to maximize the likelihood of getting great images, drink plenty of water for the 3 to 5 days before your appointment.

 How many people can come with me to watch the session?